LightBurnSoftware/Documentation/MenuCommands.md

 This means if you already have something on the clipboard, it'll still be there after using Duplicate.
 The duplicate is placed directly on top of the original.
 ### Paste
 To paste an object from the clipboard click "Paste" in the Edit menu or press "Ctrl - V".
 This will place a copy of the clipboard contents in the current file.
 Note that LightBurn can paste text or images copied to the clipboard from other software.
+### Paste in place
+To paste an object from the clipboard click "Paste in place" in the Edit menu or press "Alt - V".
+This will place a copy of the clipboard contents in the current file in the same spot that it was in the original file.
 ### Delete
 To delete an object select it and click "Delete" in the Edit menu, or hit the Delete key.
 This will remove the object from the current file.
 ### Convert to path